isnotvinicius/dotfiles/README.md

 - powerlevel10k
 - backgrounds (just images to use as wallpaper)

-In order to run everything, ensure everything is correctly installed, then just clone the repo, cd into it and run `stow .` to symlink all the files inside the repo to the `~/.config` directory.
+In order to run everything, ensure everything is correctly installed (there is a .sh file in the root of the repo but I didn't test it), then just clone the repo, cd into it and run `stow .` to symlink all the files inside the repo to the `~/.config` directory.
 Or manually stow each of the folders e.g `stow nvim/`.